Skip to content

 How Coronary Artery Calcium Modifies Cardiovascular Risk

 The coronary artery calcium (CAC) score quantifies calcified atherosclerotic plaque in the coronary arteries using non-contrast cardiac CT.
-CAC is one of the strongest imaging predictors of future coronary events, with a clear graded relationship between calcium burden and cardiovascular risk.
+CAC is one of the strongest imaging predictors of future coronary events, with a graded relationship between calcium burden and cardiovascular risk.

 The MESA CAC risk calculator combines the CAC score with traditional cardiovascular risk factors to estimate an individual's 10-year risk of coronary heart disease (CHD).
+In the Multi-Ethnic Study of Atherosclerosis, adding CAC to traditional risk factors improved discrimination (C-statistic 0.80 versus 0.75) and reclassified a substantial proportion of intermediate-risk individuals into higher- or lower-risk groups.
+The 2026 ACC/AHA Guideline on the Management of Dyslipidemia reinforces the role of CAC scoring in guiding lipid-lowering therapy.

 2026 CAC-Based Treatment Recommendations